 5. Give the profile a name.

-6. Select Require from Encrypt Devices dropdown menu.
+6. Select Require from the Encrypt Devices dropdown menu.

-7. If you wish to encrypt the storage card of Windows 10 mobiles, select Require from Encrypt Storage Card dropdown menu.
+7. If you wish to encrypt the storage card of Windows 10 devices, select Require from the Encrypt Storage Card dropdown menu.

-- Warning For Other Disk Encryption – Allows you to disable the warning prompt for other disk encryption on devices.
+- Warning For Other Disk Encryption – Deactivating this allows you to disable the warning prompt for other disk encryption on devices.

 - Configure Encryption Methods – Defines the encryption methods to be used for specific drive types.
-If Not Configured, the BitLocker wizard will ask the user for the encryption method to be used on a drive type.
-The encryption method for all drives defaults to XTS-AES 128 bit while the encryption method for removable drives defaults to AES-CBC 128-bit.
-If On, BitLocker uses the encryption method specified in the policy.
-Also, if On, these extra settings appear.
-Choose the default encryption method for each drive type.
+If Not Configured (i.e. this setting is Off), the BitLocker wizard will ask the user for the encryption method to be used on a drive type.
+The encryption method for all drives defaults to XTS-AES 128-bit while the encryption method for removable drives defaults to AES-CBC 128-bit.
+If On, BitLocker uses the encryption methods you specified.
+Also, if this setting is On, these extra settings (operating system drive, fixed drive, removable drive), and you will need to choose the default encryption methods for each drive type.

-9. Under BitLocker OS drive settings, choose appropriate options for following settings:
+9. Under BitLocker’s OS drive settings, choose the appropriate options for following settings:

 - Additional Authentication at Startup – Defines the additional authentication required during device startup.
 It also specifies whether BitLocker should be allowed on devices that don’t have a TPM (Trusted Platform Module Technology Overview) chip.
-If Not Configured, devices without a TPM chip can not use BitLocker encryption.
+If this setting is Off, devices without a TPM chip can not use BitLocker encryption.
 If On, the following extra settings appear.